 ELECTRONIC PROPERTIES AT THE NANOSCALE

-Several research groups are included in this purely theoretical research line.
-Activity of all groups together covers the theoretical study of a wide range of materials, including both the microscopic and the mesoscopic scales, based on state-of-the-art methodologies.
+Five research groups are included in this purely theoretical research line.
+The activity of all groups together covers the theoretical study of a wide range of materials, including both the microscopic and the mesoscopic scales, based on state-of-the-art methodologies.
 The list of research groups follows:

 THE RESEARCH GROUPS